exasol/exasol-java-tutorial/testing-tutorial/doc/tdd/first_steps_into_tdd.md

 If your test succeeds while the implementation does not compile, your test is obviously worthless.
 I read from some TDD proponents that non-compiling implementation is good enough for the required failing test though.
 I disagree on this point.
 Vehemently.

 1. If you write a test first, you come from a place where the production code compiled.
-You can get the test to not compile, but that does not prove anything except that either test is broken or the dependencies to the production code are incomplete (like missing APIs).
+You can get the test to not compile, but that does not prove anything except that either the test is broken or the dependencies to the production code are incomplete (like missing APIs).
 2. There is a significant chance that simply fixing the compiler findings will get the test green _before_ you actually wrote the implementation.
 This is a classical example of a dangerous test.
 And that kind of test is _worse_ than no test, because it gives you a false sense of safety.

 ### The Minimal Implementation